tjmaher/gauge-selenium-ruby-first-draft/README.md

 [T.J.
 Maher](http://tjmaher.com)'s first attempt using [Gauge.org](http://gauge.org) + [Selenium-Ruby](https://github.com/SeleniumHQ/selenium/wiki/Ruby-Bindings), ripping off code from Gauge's example project, [ruby-selenium](https://github.com/getgauge-examples/ruby-selenium) so he can attempt to understand this BDD framework he is encountering for the first time.

+T.J.
+Maher knows how to write Base Page Objects, Page Objects, making tests data driven, and how to add good exception handling and logging in Java, but not in Ruby.
+Do you know that?
+Maybe you can help [answer a few questions](https://github.com/tjmaher/gauge-selenium-ruby-first-draft#questions-are-you-an-expert-on-gauge).

 This project focuses on understanding the Gauge framework, not selenium-ruby.
 Both the Ruby code and the Selenium formatting are left as minimalist and unstructured as possible, hacked together quickly to get it up and running.

 ## Running this example